Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 For those coming from the other side of the island, you can easily pair this with an afternoon in Hilo or by making a stop at Rainbow Falls or Akaka Falls State Park on the way back to Kona.

-Most of the flowers will bloom in spring or summer.
+Most of the flowers will bloom in spring or summer, showcasing a variety of colorful flowers.
 So if the colorful blooms are important to you, plan your trip accordingly.

 Hawaii Tropical Bioreserve & Garden Tips for Families